Thief (film): Casting

 Thief marks the first film appearance of actors Dennis Farina, William Petersen, James Belushi and Robert Prosky.
 At the time a Chicago police officer, Farina appears as a mob henchman.
 Conversely, John Santucci (real name: John Schiavone), who plays the role of corrupt cop Urizzi, was a recently paroled thief on whom the character Frank was partly based, and acted as a technical adviser on the film.
 Another actor in the film, W.R.
-‘Bill’ Brown, was also a former safecracker and associate of Joseph Scalise.
-Chuck Adamson (Detective Ancell) and Nick Nickeas (Nick) were also Chicago police officers, while Gavin MacFadyen, who plays Detective Boresko, was a journalist who later served as adviser to Mann’s 1999 film The Insider.
+'Bill' Brown, was also a former safecracker and associate of Joseph Scalise.
+Chuck Adamson (Detective Ancell) and Nick Nickeas (Nick) were also Chicago police officers, while Gavin MacFadyen, who plays Detective Boresko, was a journalist who later served as adviser to Mann's 1999 film The Insider.

 In 1986, Farina and Santucci both were cast in Mann and Adamson's TV series Crime Story, Farina as a Chicago police lieutenant and Santucci as a jewel thief.
 Petersen, who later would star (along with Farina) in the Mann film Manhunter, appears briefly as a barman at a club.
 The influential Chicago improv teacher Del Close has a brief appearance as a mechanic, in a scene that was improvised with the other mechanic actors.

 Filming

-Museum Campus park in Chicago, one of filming locations used in Thief.
+Museum Campus park in Chicago, one of the filming locations used in Thief.

 Thief was filmed on-location in Chicago and Los Angeles.
 Jerry Bruckheimer and Ronnie Caan served as the film's producers.
 Being Michael Mann's feature film directorial debut, Thief showcases many of the cinematic techniques that would later become his trademarks.
-Chief among these is the cinematography (by Donald E. Thorin), utilizing light and shadow to give the proceedings, especially those taking place in the darkness of night, a sense of danger.
+Chief among these is the cinematography (by Donald E. Thorin), using light and shadow to give the proceedings, especially those taking place in the darkness of night, a sense of danger.
 The film also earns plaudits for its meticulous attention to detail: the tools and techniques of the trade, right down to the oxy lance used to penetrate a safe, are authentic, the result of Mann's decision to hire real-life thieves to serve as technical advisers.
 The still of Frank holding a gun on Attaglia as he attempts to recover his money in an early scene was used for one of the movie's posters.

 Near the end of the film, Frank destroys his house.
 The film company built a false front onto a real house and attempted to destroy it with explosives.
 The explosions severely damaged the real house, however, leading to its demolition.

-James Caan's emotional several-minute monologue with Weld in a coffee shop is often cited as the film's high point, and Caan has long considered the scene his favorite of his career.
+James Caan's emotional several-minute monolog with Weld in a coffee shop is often cited as the film's high point, and Caan has long considered the scene his favorite of his career.
 The actor liked the movie although he found the part challenging to play.
 "I like to be emotionally available but this guy is available to nothing."